yhsanave/gif-picker/README.md

 Other than the limitations imposed by the GIPHY API, I would have liked to have the number of columns adjust dynamically to fit the screen size, but by the time I thought to do that it would have required rewriting a big chunk of the app and it just didn't seem worth it for such a minor benefit.

+## Known Issues

-Also I tested it in Opera GX and it had flashing buttons popping up when hovering over the GIFs and I couldn't figure out how to get rid of them.
+In Opera GX it had flashing buttons popping up when hovering over the GIFs and I couldn't figure out how to get rid of them.
 This doesn't happen in Edge, Chrome, or Firefox.

+When testing on mobile, I had some issues with the GIFs loading.
+On Firefox, only a few GIFs would load, sometimes none at all.
+On Chrome they loaded fine, but when scrolling the GIFs stop playing, which I assume is due to some kind of performance optimization.

 ## Credits